Are Rolling Suitcases Banned in Europe? The Truth About Dubrovnik, Venice, Rome and Tourist Fines

 If you are traveling to a historic European city center:

-• Research local municipal rules in advance.
+• Research local municipal rules before visiting historic centers.

 Is There a Rolling Suitcase Ban in Europe?